jj1bdx/airspy-fmradion/README.md

  - medium-fast computer (SoftFM takes 25% CPU time on a 1.6 GHz Core i3, ~12% of one core of a Core i7 5700HQ @ 2.7 GHz)
  - medium-strong FM radio signal.
 However the R820T2 based dongles give much better results than the former R820T based dongles

-For the latest version, see https://github.com/f4exb/softfm
+For the latest version, see https://github.com/f4exb/ngsoftfm

 <h1>Prerequisites</h1>

-The Osmocom RTL-SDR library must be installed before you can build SoftFM.
+The Osmocom RTL-SDR library must be installed before you can build NGSoftFM.
 See http://sdr.osmocom.org/trac/wiki/rtl-sdr for more information.
-SoftFM has been tested successfully with RTL-SDR 0.5.3.
+NGSoftFM has been tested successfully with RTL-SDR 0.5.3.
 Normally your distribution should provide the appropriate librtlsdr package

   - `sudo apt-get install libusb-1.0-0-dev librtlsdr-dev libasound2-dev`

 <h1>Installing</h1>

-To install SoftFM, download and unpack the source code and go to the top level directory.
+To install NGSoftFM, download and unpack the source code and go to the top level directory.
 Then do like this:

  - `mkdir build`